-Mr. Factor was a Former Partner & Member of the Executive Committee, Cooper, Epstein & Hurewitz.
-Since becoming a full-time neutral in 2000, he as mediated a number of disputes in the entertainment and intellectual property field, such as:
+Mr. Factor was a Former Partner & Member of the Executive Committee, Cooper, Epstein & Hurewitz for several years.

 - Multi-million financing for major film production falters and star withdraws.
 Mutual dissatisfaction as production company lost as much as $1,000,000 prior to filming being cancelled and talent lost other potentially significant opportunities.
 Resolved after full day mediation and several hours of follow-up calls to industry agents and talent who were also clients of the entertainment law firm and were interested in working with the star who had withdrawn.

-- $1 million-plus settlement to a software manufacturer in China from an American wholesaler and retailer of computer games associated with upcoming major movie sequel and re-release of original film.
+- $1 million-plus settlement to an unpaid software manufacturer in China from an American wholesaler and retailer of computer games associated with upcoming major movie sequel and re-release of original film.
 This was paid through an inventory exchange of movie merchandise that was to be manufactured in China for an upcoming movie.
 The software manufacturer contributed free design services and reduced costs to assure a much larger guaranteed purchase of the goods from the American studio with reference to the upcoming movie sequel.

 - Partners in a voice-over agency negotiate a buy-out structured as a guaranteed payment which provided a tax efficient solution that neither were able to come up with on their own because of the hostilities between the litigating parties and counsel.